hypersousage/hse_1c_human_factor/README.md

 - Choose the area of the map that you want
 - Click the "Generate scenario" button
 - In the new window set the "delay" value on 100 and click on the green triangle button (play)
+- After the start you can change the quantity of cars by changing the "scale traffic".